The Big Spin: Second round

-After the first spin, the player with the lowest hand could spin any of his cards to try to get a better hand.
-If the player succeeded, the other player had a chance to spin.
-If the hands were tied, a one-card tiebreaker occurred.
+After the first spin, the player with the lower hand could re-spin any or all of their wheels once in an attempt to improve it.
+If they did not at least tie their opponent's hand, the round ended immediately; otherwise, the opponent was also given a chance to re-spin.

-The loser got $5,000; the winner went to the Big Wheel (see above).
+After the re-spins, the player with the higher hand advanced to the Big Wheel, while the loser received $5,000.
+Any ties were broken with a one-wheel spin.

 Fantasy 5 Dream Machine

 A bean machine-like game, introduced in 1995 and named the "Fantasy 5 Dream Machine" because a player had to purchase five tickets to receive an entry form, which was filled out and sent in; one or more entries were drawn for each show.

 At the start, the player pushed a button starting the first play, depositing a ball into the machine.
 The ball then bounced off pins and "spinners" to land in one of five spaces (from left to right):